South Carolina

 GEOGRAPHIC LIMITS

 A consultant site (also called the distant site) is the site at which the provider is located at the time the telehealth service.
 The provider performing the medical care must be currently and appropriately licensed in South Carolina.
-FQHC and RHC providers are eligible to serve as consulting site providers for telehealth services.
+The provider performing the medical care must be enrolled in the South Carolina Medicaid program and provide services in accordance with the licensing board and their scope of practice.

 A referring site (also called the patient site) is the location of an eligible Medicaid beneficiary at the time the telehealth service is being furnished.
 Medicaid beneficiaries are eligible for telehealth services only if they are presented from a referring site located in the SCMSA.